Welcome to Homebound Montessori!

 How Do I Start My Montessori Homeschool?

 Let us help you!

 Our team at Homebound Montessori can quickly guide you

 through the first days, weeks, and months so that your

 home education experience is happy and successful.

-Check out our schedules below:
+Check these out at our Facebook Page

 Why are Scheduled Activities Important?

 Young children thrive when they are given freedom to explore within the well-defined limits of their environment.